Lakhankumawat/LearnCPP/G-Graphs/README.md

 # Bipartite Graph

-A graph Can be said bipartite the graph can be **coloured using 2 colours only such a way that no 2 adjacent vertex will be of same colour**.
+A graph Can be said bipartite when  the graph can be **coloured using 2 colours only such a way that no 2 adjacent vertex will be of same colour**.

 ---
 ![Bipartite Graph](https://i0.wp.com/algorithms.tutorialhorizon.com/files/2019/09/Even-and-odd-cycles-Bipartite-Graph-1.png?resize=563%2C264)